Jonesy22/Covid-Analyzer/README.md

 ## To run
   - Run main.py in a Python IDE or by running it in a terminal with "python3 main.py" without the quotes.

+### Important Note
+  - Currently just pulls from the .csv that needs to be downloaded on their website.
+API implementation would be desired.